durodolahabib043/SquareAssignment/README.md

 Also there are helper and ApiManager class.
 These are used for dependency injections The MVVM is main to de-couple classes for test.

+## App Demo
+This app has a picker and a tableview.
+Picker is used to switch between the 3 different apis, the tableview inturn respond to it

 ## Unit Test
 The app has a unit test section where the 3 api responses are been tested